hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Considering that the key goal of FPC is to provide a way to execute smart contracts privately with assured integrity, there are some possible alternate approaches:

 - Choose AMD SEV or some other TEE as the initial hardware platform.
-IBM already has Intel SGX TEE-enabled machines on their Cloud, and the effort can leverage considerable work already done under the Private Data Objects project.
+IBM already has Intel&reg; SGX TEE-enabled machines on their Cloud, and the effort can leverage considerable work already done under the Private Data Objects project.
 Perhaps more importantly, the FPC architecture requires cryptographic remote attestation, and this feature is not yet supported in other TEEs.
 We have designed its modular architecture to be extended to support AMD SEV and other TEEs as they mature and gain remote attestation features.
 - Use Secure Multi Party Computation, Fully Homomorphic Encryption, or other pure software-based cryptographic solution.
 This is also a viable solution though limited to very small chaincodes because of the extremely high computational overhead.
 Also, compilers for these environments are generally not yet considered mature enough for general use, and there is a high learning curve imposed on programmers that use these technologies.
 - Run the entire Peer inside a TEE.
 This is seen as philosophically undesirable because of the importance of minimizing the Trusted Code Base.
 The less complex the core security elements of the system are, the better.
 - Run only the chaincode itself in the TEE - leave off the extra complexity of the Ledger Enclave.
 This would simplify the design too much, because the Ledger Enclave is necessary to make certain a compromised Peer can't subvert a chaincode by misrepresenting the current World State.
 Methods such as a rollback attack could fool a chaincode into revealing sensitive data under certain circumstances without this element.